top of page

 Deploying Bicep using Azure DevOps Pipelines

 There is a Pipelines Task called AzureResourceManagerTemplateDeployment and it will let you deploy both ARM Templates and Bicep Templates.
 Support for Bicep files was added to this Task as of version 3.199.0.
+Support for Bicep parameter files was added to this Task as of version 3.235.0.

 Read Part 4 of this series for a full breakdown of using Azure DevOps Pipelines.